cgadgilwar/sl-portfolio/README.md

-# sl-portfolio
+# Chetan Gadgilwar's React Portfolio

-this is my professional serverless react portfolio
+This is my professional portfolio.
+It uses AWS & ReactJS